vubiostat/redcapAPI/README.md

 5. Is it an empty row filtering issue?
 Try the option `filter_empty_rows=FALSE` and see if that fixes it.
 6. Search known open and closed [issues](https://github.com/vubiostat/redcapAPI/issues) to see if it's already been reported.
 If an issue matches your problem, then feel free to post a "me too" message with the information from the next step.
 Feel free to reopen a closed issue if one matches.
 7. If these steps fail to diagnose the issue, open an [issue](https://github.com/vubiostat/redcapAPI/issues) on github.com and we are happy to assist you.
 Please include your version of R, RStudio and `packageVersion('redcapAPI')`.

+## What does "Project contains invalid characters.
+Mapped to '□'." mean?

+This means that the data/meta-data stored in the REDCap database contains improperly encoded characters.
+It is a problem with the REDCap project itself.
+The authors of this library do not the root cause of this, but suspect it was an earlier version of REDCap that did not handle encoding properly.
+This library is doing it's best to respect the reported encoding type when loading into memory.
+All cases seen to date have the data encoded in ISO-8859-1 (the default when the HTTP header is missing charset) and the REDCap server treats all data as UTF-8.
+This improper coding can result in data loss via the GUI if records are updated.
+It is best to discuss with your institutions REDCap administrator how to repair this problem and such repairs are outside the scope of this library.

 ### Seek Support